rohanb10/rohan.xyz/README.md

 The site is designed to be as small as possible so it will load quickly and smoothly on even the shittiest internet connections.
 You only download **60kb** of data on page load (yes, including fonts).

 Around of 250kb of img assets are lazyloaded as you cycle through all the sections.
 Thumbnails (~ 800kb), photos(~ 35mb if you open every single one) and maps (850kb+) are loaded on demand only.

-Using [Mapbox](https://www.mapbox.com/) JS built on top of [Leaflet](https://leafletjs.com/) for maps.
-I am doing some fun stuff with polylines which isnt easy to make performant on vector based libraries.
+Using [MapboxGL](https://www.mapbox.com/) to build some shmancy vector maps with geoJSONs.
+Connects to Firebase Storage to pull latest rides from Strava.

 Using a smaller 3rd party package called [ga-lite](https://github.com/jehna/ga-lite), a subset of Google Analytics without any of the bloat I dont use or need.

 ---